hlascelles/samudra/_posts/explore/2020-10-05-incineration.md

 The combustion occurs at a temperature between 850&#8451; and 1200&#8451;.
 Feeding uniform quality waste at the right speed avoids hot spots within the furnace and allows for a uniform temperature to be maintained.
 Some hydrocarbon gas components originating from the volatile organic compounds in the waste are dioxin precursors.
+Waste with higher content of chlorine and certain metals like copper produces more dioxins when incinerated.
 To form stable end products and break down the dioxins that form inside the combustion chamber it is essential to ensure complete combustion of both waste and flue gas.
 [This is achieved][22] by maintaining the required high temperature, regulating the oxygen content and the retention time of the waste and flue gas in the combustion chamber, and providing sufficient turbulence via the moving grates.
 Sustaining uniform high temperature allows to keep carbon monoxide levels low.